-- Bedding.
+- Bedding (except note about flat sheet, above).
 Linens and other essentials can be bought at Ikea in Budapest, which is the last stop on the red line of the tram. - A second set of copies of important documents (including a photocopy of your passport, credit card, and debit card).
 Leave these with a trusted parent or guardian for safe keeping. - Expensive jewelry.